SciFracX/FractionalCalculus.jl/docs/src/index.md

 ## Features

-FractionalCalculus now has algorithms for Caputo fractional derivative, Grunwald-Letnikov fractional derivative and Riemann-Liouville fractional integral support, more algorithms are planned to support to enrich the package ecosystem.
+FractionalCalculus now has algorithms for **Caputo fractional derivative**, **Grunwald-Letnikov fractional derivative** and **Riemann-Liouville fractional integral** support, more algorithms are planned to support to enrich the package ecosystem.

 ## Plans